gitgroch/py_proj_3/README.md

 - Replace hangman imagery with something more original.
 - Add the ability to choose different word categories and lengths.
 - Add more nuance to the difficulty setting (e.g. Longer or harder words).
+- Allow user to choose difficulty when they play again.

 ## Testing